moldis-group/home/teaching.md

 There are several books that discuss certain topics remarkably well.
 Here are some.

 1. _Introductory Quantum Mechanics_, Richard L. Liboff, Pearson (Edition-4, 2002).
 2. _A Modern Approach to Quantum Mechanics_, John S. Townsend, Viva (First Indian Edition, 2010, Reprinted 2017).
+3. _Quantum Mechanics_, David McIntyre, Corine A. Manogue, Janet Tate, Pearson (First Indian Edition, 2016).

 Further, there is a long list of classic texts that I will list some other time.